ezweave/pretty-functional/chapters/one/one.md

 So how would we change this?

+## Functionalish Approach

-For our first go, we're going to utilize the more functional aspects of the widely available [`lodash`]() library.
+For our first go, we're going to utilize the more functional aspects of the widely available [`lodash`](https://lodash.com/) library.
 It is far from a complete library for functional programming, but it has grown _a lot_ since it was forked from the underscore (`_`) library many moons ago.

 It has a lot of operators that you can use and since it's probably already in your project... there's no overhead added by using it in existing repos.